james3gh/git-time/CONTRIBUTORS/IITBHU/James Thomas/info.md

 ### Ques-3 Name anyone Git or Github topic on which any issue is not made on this repo.
 (Your answer should be different from others.

 **Ans-3** Working on some issue that uses some concept of detached head if added can be really helpful

+### Ques-4 What changes to your procedure of doing this task will happen if I told you to write all first three answers (Ans - 1, 2, 3) at the end of the file.

+**Ans-4** Spliting the changes in the reverse order i.e. 3 then 2 then 1